mfulghieri/mfmcmc/README.md

       guess: the initial guess for your parameter
         This should match the size of A, and make sure to align the order of the values with that of A.

+      risk: how risky the stepper should be

+      step: the step size for each parameter
+        This should match the size of A, and make sure to align the order of the values with that of A.
+        The step size should match the scale of the paramter space.

+      iter: number of iterations to perform.

+      burn: how many iterations to exclude

   Outputs: